LBCrion/sfwbar/doc/sfwbar.rst

   }

 Each declaration within the ``scanner`` section specifies a source.
-This can be either ``file`` or ``exec`` specifying whether to read a file or output of a command respectively.
+This can be either ``file`` or ``exec`` specifying whether to read a file or an output of a command respectively.
 The first parameter of a ``file`` source specifies a file to read, for an ``exec`` source, this specifies command to run.
-The file source also accepts further optional argumens specifying how scanner should handle the source, these can be  :
+The file source also accepts further optional argumens specifying how scanner should handle the source, these can be:

 NoGlob
           specifies that SFWBar shouldn't attempt to expand the pattern in